Design Mistakes – Furniture Against a Wall

 Should You Put Your Furniture Against a Wall?

 So what’s my answer to this question?
 I would say, if possible, try not to put all of your furniture on the perimeter of the room.
 Even bringing your couch or sectional a foot or so off the wall will help create some breathing room.
-But, if your space doesn’t allow for this, don’t sweat it!
-You can still create a gorgeous living room space!
+But, if the size of the room doesn’t allow for this, and having the couch against the wall is the best fit, don’t sweat it!
+You always have the final call on the design rules in your house and there are many different ways to make a gorgeous living room space!

 Need more living room decorating tips?
-This blog post breaks down all of my dos and don’ts when it comes to the living room.
+This blog post breaks down all of my do’s and don’ts, as well as answers some common questions when it comes to the living room.